arajeet/UnifiPfSenseVmSetup/README.md

 VMWARE SETUP:

     a) PFSENSE running  in Vmware ESXI is assinged to 3 ethernet port
-        1) One Port comes from the INTERNET ROUTER to the  VMWARE ESXI
+        1) One Port comes from the INTERNET ROUTER to the  VMWARE ESXI .
-        2) Second Port comes from the VMWARE ESXI to the  the DREAM Machine WAN Port
+        2) Second Port comes from the VMWARE ESXI to the  the DREAM Machine WAN Port.
-        3) THird port comes from the VMWARE ESXI to the LAN PORT of the Dream Machine
+        3) THird port comes from the VMWARE ESXI to the LAN PORT of the Dream Machine .

+    b) UNIFI Dream Machine  WAN PORT doesnt get the VLAN